 Requires More Coats

-Water-based polyurethane needs more coats than oil-based polyurethane because it raises the grain of the wood.
+Water-based polyurethane needs more coats than oil-based polyurethane because it raises the wood grain.
 As a result, you often need more coats to get a smooth finish.

 How to Choose the Best Water-Based Polyurethane for Floors

-As you can see from the pros and cons, there is a lot to desire and to be wary of when choosing the best water based floor finish.
-Even though all of the options we provided are some of the best on the market, the following tips will help you choose the right one for you.
+As you can see from the pros and cons, there is much to desire and be wary of when choosing the best water-based floor finish.
+Even though the options we provided are some of the best on the market, the following tips will help you choose the right one.

 The location of the hardwood floors

-The first thing to consider when choosing a water-based polyurethane is where you are going to be applying it.
+The first thing to consider when choosing a water-based polyurethane is where to apply it.
 The location of the floors will tell you the strength of the poly you need and the sheen.

-All water-based polyurethanes are indeed durable, but some are better suited for high traffic areas, such as the Bona Traffic HD Commercial and the General Finishes topcoat.
-High traffic areas are kitchens, entryways, and hallways.
+All water-based polyurethanes are durable, but some are better suited for high-traffic areas, such as the General Finishes topcoat.
+High-traffic areas are kitchens, entryways, and hallways.

 For living rooms, studies, and low-traffic areas, you probably don’t need to spend the extra cash on these two.